The

 This quaint corner of Chicago’s North End lies just south of Edgewater and Magnolia Glens and west of Edgewater Beach, not far from the lake.

-• Midsummer Festival.
-Make the Andersonville Midsummer Festival a priority this year.
-This high energy public party lets you celebrate the Summer Solstice, Swedish style.
-Dance around the majstång maypole, drink some elderflower saft juice and snaps, and if you’re a young maiden, pluck seven different types of flowers to place under your pillow to dream of your future soulmate.
+• Midsummer Festival: Make the Andersonville Midsummer Festival a priority this year.
+This high-energy public party lets you celebrate the Summer Solstice in Swedish style.
+Dance around the majstång maypole, drink some elderflower saft juice and snaps and if you’re a young maiden, pluck seven different types of flowers to place under your pillow to dream of your future soulmate.

 andersonville